yfyuan01/zejiang-unsw.github.io/_pages/about.md

 ## Publications
 * Sentiment Analysis of Fashion Related Posts in Social Media.
 **Yifei Yuan** and Wai Lam.
-*Proceedings of the 15th ACM International Conference on Web Search and Data Mining, 2022.*
+*Proceedings of the 15th ACM International Conference on Web Search and Data Mining, 2022.* **(Full Paper, WSDM 2022)**

 * Conversational Fashion Image Retrieval via Multiturn Natural Language Feedback.
 **Yifei Yuan** and Wai Lam.
-*Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval, 2021.*
+*Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval, 2021.*  **(Full Paper, SIGIR 202`)**

 * Point-of-Interest Oriented Question Answering with Joint Inference of Semantic Matching and Distance Correlation.
 **Yifei Yuan**, Jingbo Zhou, and Wai Lam.
-*Proceedings of the 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing, 2020.*
+*Proceedings of the 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing, 2020.* **(Full Paper, AACL 2020)**

 ## Experiences
 * **Nov 2018-May 2019** Research Intern, Bussiness Intellegence Lab, Baidu